yongjiaw/semantic-program/README.md

 The central thesis is:

-> A small algebra of semantic state transitions can turn streams of experience into compositional, queryable, and scalable memory.
+> A small algebra of semantic state transitions can turn streams of experience into compositional, queryable, scalable, and incrementally maintainable memory.

 Instead of treating long-term memory as a passive store of past instances, Semantic Program models memory as evolving semantic state: structured, anchored, transformed, queried, compressed, and extended through reusable computation.

 The framework connects two traditions:

 - **Agent memory and cognitive architectures:** semantic memory, episodic memory, production systems, query-driven reasoning, and agents that accumulate observations and evolve structured knowledge over time.

-- **Distributed computation and storage systems:** scalable, generic containers for computation, retrieval, and persistence, including dataflow, stream/batch processing, key-value stores, and query engines.
+- **Distributed computation and storage systems:** scalable, generic infrastructure for computation, retrieval, keyed update, lineage, aggregation, and persistence, including dataflow, stream/batch processing, key-value stores, and query engines.

 ## Motivation